Ex-AIG CEO loses appeal of bailout lawsuit vs N.Y. Fed

-NEW YORK (Reuters) - Former American International Group Inc (AIG.N) Chief Executive Maurice "Hank" Greenberg lost his appeal Wednesday in a lawsuit accusing the Federal Reserve Bank of New York of unlawfully bailing out the insurer at the height of the 2008 financial crisis.
+NEW YORK (Reuters) - A federal appeals court upheld the dismissal of a lawsuit by former American International Group Inc (AIG.N) Chief Executive Maurice "Hank" Greenberg accusing the Federal Reserve Bank of New York of unlawfully bailing out the insurer at the height of the 2008 financial crisis.

 Starr had accused the New York Fed of engineering a "backdoor" bailout for Goldman Sachs Group Inc (GS.N) and other Wall Street banks at the expense of AIG shareholders, by forcing the insurer to unwind bets on mortgage debt through hundreds of billions of dollars of credit default swaps.